 Begin with a water source.
 Water is the easiest way to attract dragonflies to your yard because this is where they lay their eggs.
 If you’re lucky enough to have a creek or pond on your property, this can be a great feature to build your garden around.
 If you don’t have a natural source available, consider adding a water fixture.

-Next, add plants!
+Next, add dragonfly plants to your yard!
+But what attracts dragonflies?
+We’re glad to help you learn what you should ask for at your local greenhouse.
 Fanwort, a plant that grows fully submerged in water, is a favorite amongst dragonflies as females leave their eggs on its stems and undersides.
 Floating plants can be another great addition because they give adult insects a place to rest and bask in the sun.
-As always, it’s important to check what plants are native to your area; this will give you the best chance of growing success and help make sure you don’t cause damage to the local wildlife.

 An Important Note